bodyweight hamstring exercise

 You can execute one to four sets depending on your fitness level.

+For most home-gym lifters, a good starting place is 2–3 sets of 8–12 reps at the end of a lower-body workout.
+If you’re using them as a warm-up, keep it lighter: 1–2 sets of 8–10 controlled reps.
 The sets and reps are interlinked.
 The key is to keep them in balance.
-If you ever feel that the workout is getting too simple and you are capable of more, go for it.
+If you ever feel that the workout is getting too simple and you are capable of more, go for it by adding a harder variation or slowing the tempo instead of just chasing very high reps.

-How to Add the Swiss Ball Leg Curl To My Routine?
+How Do I Add the Swiss Ball Leg Curl to My Routine?

 How Do I Progress with the Swiss Ball Leg Curl?

-To progress with the leg curl, make the following change:
+To progress with the leg curl, make the following changes: